whawty/auth/doc/SCHEMA.md

     [A-Za-z0-9][-_.@A-Za-z0-9]*

-A whawty.auth agent may upgrade the hashing algorithm to an other (newer/stronger) format during authentication.
+A whawty.auth agent may upgrade the hashing algorithm to another (newer/stronger) format during authentication.
 However if an agent supports this it must be possible to disable upgrades.